deanwampler/SICPExerciseSolutions/README.markdown

 Most of the Scheme solutions use just the features learned up to that point.
 The only exceptions are a few exercises where I used output functions and the `(set! ...)` form before the book introduced them, in order to test the results.

-I used *SchemeUnit* as the XUnit tool and ran the solutions using *PLT Scheme*.
+I used *SchemeUnit* as the XUnit tool and ran the solutions using *PLT Scheme*, in particular the *mzscheme* interpreter.
+One thing I noticed about this version of scheme; there is no *nil* defined for empty lists, as used in the book..
+I used *(list)* instead.

 ## Scala Solutions ##